NYUAppSec/appsec_hw3/README.md

 Total points: 100

-Part 0 is worth 10 points, but you are not required to submit anything; just get everything up and running!
+Part 0 is worth 10 points, but you are not required to submit anything; get everything up and running!

 Part 1 is worth 60 points: